 Why do I call NJOI Prepaid A Scam?
-I uses NJOI because it is advertised as free TV and if I wanted to watch some paid channel, I have the option to buy for a week or a month.
+I use NJOI because it is advertised as free TV and if I wanted to watch some paid channel, I have the option to buy for a week or a month.
 However, I noticed that their prepaid is like a scam prepaid credit because of it’s 60 days expiry date period.
-Meaning, if you top up and didn’t utilized the credits, it will be forfeited even though it was set to auto-renew channels.
+Meaning, if you top up and didn’t utilize the credits, it will be forfeited even though it was set to auto-renew channels.
 Thus, be aware before topping up prepaid for auto-renewal.

 Do not over top up into the prepaid account else you will learn a bad lesson like I did, my balanced prepaid money expires and forfeited.
 Due to this I contacted NJOI support via their WhatsApp.
 The wait time is very long.

-You might be asking, why do I called it a scam?
+You might be asking, why do I call it a scam?
 If I buy a product for example I bought a movie ticket and I didn’t go watch the movie, yes, I agree that the ticket is burned.
-But when I top-up the money into an account, I assume that the money should be still available for me until i decided to use it to buy a product.
+But when I top up the money into an account, I assume that the money should be still available for me until i decided to use it to buy a product.
 With NJOI top-up credit, you are force to buy the credit as a product and if not utilized, the money are being absorbed by the company.